 In 2007, Lending Club launched and their site states “over the last 10 years, we’ve helped millions of people take control of their debt, grow their small businesses, and invest for the future.”

 Prosper and Lending Club are by far, the largest P2P lending sites in North America.
 However, with the growing popularity of P2P lending, other players are joining the market.
 These include Upstart, Funding Circle, Peerform and Lending Loop (in Canada).

-What are the Pros and Cons of Investing in P2P Lending?
+What are the Advantages of Investing in P2P Lending?